ataraxie/e4-framework/README.md

 This project and its documentation are work in progress.
 While E4 is applicable for any web application, it is currently being used and designed as performance testing framework for Atlassian's data center products (particularly Confluence at the moment).
-This will change in the future.
+This may change in the future.

 ## Why E4?